 Due to the imposition of financial sanctions international credit cards are not currently accepted in Iran.
-It is advised for travellers to bring cash with them.
+It is advised for travelers to bring cash with them.

 Yes!
 This is an often more assumed problem than a real one for most travelers.
-Travelling to Iran will not be a problem.
+Traveling to Iran will not be a problem.

 Contact your cellular telephone provider to determine if your phone operates on the Global System for Mobile Communications (GSM) and what, if any, activation may be required.

 Yes, there is Internet access everywhere!
-In hotels, coffee shops and most restaurants you will have no problem accessing Wi-Fi and some carriers offer decent 3G Internet.
-It may be spotty sometimes but it will work!
+In hotels, coffee shops, and most restaurants, you will have no problem accessing Wi-Fi, and some carriers offer decent 4G Internet.
+It may be spotty sometimes, but it will work!
 If all else fails, never fear!
 Internet cafes are an inexpensive alternative way to connect with the world.

 US citizens will have to have their itinerary and tour guide approved beforehand.
-Sticking to the itinerary is part of the conditions of visa approval, so sticking to the itinerary and the instructions of the tour guide will ensure that there are no problems.
-The Iranian government is highly sensitive for historical and political reasons of any foreign involvement in the political process, in particular this applies to the United States.
-Avoiding political demonstrations and making any public political statements is another way to avoid any trouble.
+Sticking to the itinerary is part of the conditions of visa approval, so sticking to the itinerary and instructions of the tour guide will ensure there are no problems.
+The Iranian government is highly sensitive for historical and political reasons about any foreign involvement in the political process, in particular, this applies to the United States.
+Avoiding political demonstrations and making public political statements is another way to avoid trouble.

-Otherwise, Iranians will be keen to demonstrate their hospitality to US citizens and will offer to host them for lunch or dinner.
-Hostility towards particular actions of the US government, doesn’t stop the people of Iran having nothing but the warmest feelings for Americans themselves.
+Otherwise, Iranians will be keen to demonstrate their hospitality to US citizens and offer to host them for lunch or dinner.
+Hostility towards particular actions of the US government doesn’t stop the people of Iran from having nothing but the warmest feelings for Americans themselves.

-Most people are able to travel independently within Iran, without any guide or official guidance whatsoever.
+Most people can travel independently inside Iran without any guide or specific official guidance.
 US and Canadian citizens, however, need to have their itinerary and tour group approved beforehand, which will require an officially sanctioned guide.
-However, as part of the itinerary it is possibly to include free days, which if approved, will allow for free travel.

-Drinking alcohol is against the law in Iran and no shops are permitted to sell it.
-Anyone caught in possession of alcohol faces arrest and in the case of a tourist face deportation.
-People in Iran tend to drink tea, Sharbat (a cool, sweet drink known as the world’s first soft drink) or doogh (a savoury yogurt drink).
-Alcohol free beer is also available.
+Drinking alcohol is against the law in Iran, and no shops are permitted to sell it.
+Anyone caught in possession of alcohol faces arrest, and in that case, a tourist will face deportation.
+People in Iran tend to drink tea, Sharbat (a cool, sweet drink known as the world’s first soft drink), or Doogh (a savory yogurt drink).
+Alcohol-free beer is also available.

-Rules on photography depends on the place.
+Rules on photography depend on the place.
 Many mosques will allow photography inside and outside.
-Some museums will not allow photography inside but will outside.
-Generally, if it is not permitted, a sign will indicate.
+Some museums will not allow photography inside but only outside.
+Generally, if it is not permitted, a sign will indicate it.
 Restrictions are placed on photography of government and military buildings.
-For people, when taking photos of specific people, it is always better to ask for permission.
-Often this will led to a positive response, many Iranians like to pose for photos.
+For ordinary people, when taking photos of a specific person, it is always better to ask for permission.
+Often this will lead to a positive response as many Iranians like to pose for photos.

 Yes, it is possible to buy Persian rugs or other souvenirs.
 Iran is known for having the best rugs and carpets in the world.
-However, caution is advised before spending lots of money to ensure you are getting the genuine item rather than a fake.
-When buying items in places like the Bazaar, bargaining for price is considered normal.
+However, be careful before spending lots of money to make sure of getting a genuine item rather than a fake.
+When buying items in places like the Bazaar, bargaining for the price is considered normal.

 Iran has a hot, dry climate characterized by long, hot, dry summers and short, cool winters.
-January is the coldest month and August is the hottest.
+January is the coldest, and August is the hottest month of the year.
 A&K’s programs travel during the spring and fall when temperatures are moderate.
 Average temperatures range between the low 50s°F at night to the upper 80s°F during the day.

-Considering that January to March experiences maximum winters in Iran, it also provides for enough dresses too Overcoats, mufflers, gloves and warmers might be the thing for you.
-You can wear leather boots too. shawls, warm sweatshirts and woollen caps can make you look dressy and bright at the same time.
+Considering that January to March experiences maximum winters in Iran, it provides for enough dresses.
+Overcoats, mufflers, gloves, and warmers might be the thing for you.
+You can wear leather boots too.
+Shawls, warm sweatshirts, and woolen caps can make you look dressy and bright at the same time.